 Hi.
-I'm Chad Lovejoy and I'm running for the West Virginia House of Delegates, 17th District, as a Democratic candidate.
+I'm Chad Lovejoy and I'm running for re-election to West Virginia House of Delegates, 17th District, which includes parts of Cabell and Wayne Counties.

 Huntington is Home -- where I grew up and now raise my family and own a small business.
 I've spent my life enjoying the blessings of this community and my entire career fighting for its working families and small businesses when they find themselves in hard times.

 I believe that some things are worth fighting for, and the future of our Home is first and foremost.
-I want to be an advocate for this very special community in Charleston so that all of our kids will have the best opportunities, including that of coming (and staying) Home to raise a family of their own.
+It is a privilege to be an advocate in Charleston for this very special community, working to make sure that all of our kids will have the best opportunities, including that of coming (and staying) Home to raise a family of their own.

-Despite the many, serious challenges that we face - a changing economy, aging infrastructure, lagging education system and a drug abuse epidemic - we are a community who can, and has, overcome.
+Despite the many, serious challenges that we face -- a changing economy, aging infrastructure, lagging education system and a drug abuse epidemic -- we are a community who can, and has, overcome.
 We always rally together and never forget who we are or where we came from.
 We never lose Hope.
-I want to take our Hope for Huntington to the West Virginia Statehouse as your Delegate.
+I want to continue to take our Hope for Huntington as your Delegate in the West Virginia Capitol.

 While no family or neighborhood has been untouched by our community's drug epidemic, the past few weeks have seen many examples of coming together with Hope for Huntington.